nevermined-io/app_docs/docs/libraries/06-query-agents.md

 ## Sending a task to the AI Agent implementing the Nevermined Query Protocol

-The [Nevermined Query Protocol](https://docs.nevermined.io/docs/protocol/query-protocol) standarizes the interface of AI Agents and Services.
+The [Nevermined Query Protocol](https://docs.nevermined.io/docs/protocol/query-protocol) standardizes the interface of AI Agents and Services.
 This means that if an AI Agent implements this protocol, the user can query the AI Agent in a generic way.

 <Tabs
   defaultValue="python"